 This is good news both for skin and for your wallet because the products you’ve spent your money on have more of a chance to do their job- and I’ve definitely noticed my skin now feels moisturised for much longer.

 Saves on Pedicures

 While I’m normally guilty of pretty much ignoring my feet until just before I go on holiday (you see a pattern emerging here), by scrubbing my heels while I’m in the bath or shower I can honestly say I probably won’t be needing to make any last-minute calls to my pedicurist this year.
-Just make sure if you’re using an oil based exfoliator to takes extra care when you’re moving around.
+Just make sure if you’re using an oil-based exfoliator to take extra care when you’re moving around.